• Interviews

 What’s the Best Four-Film Run by a Director?

-Here’s a thinker via The Ringer.
+RE-POST: Here’s a thinker via The Ringer.
+What's the Best Four-Film Run by a Director?

 Coppola had four of his films crack the top 10 in our 1970s critics poll.
-That’s something we haven’t encountered yet, in any of other of our polls, which include the ‘50s, ‘60s, ’80s, ’90s, ’00s, and ’10s.
+That’s something we haven’t encountered in any of our decade polls, which include the ‘50s, ‘60s, ’80s, ’90s, ’00s, and ’10s.

-Speaking of Alfred Hitchcock, how about his ‘58-64 run which consisted of “Vertigo,” “North by Northwest,” “Psycho,” and “The Birds.”
+Speaking of Alfred Hitchcock, how about his ‘58–‘64 run, which consisted of “Vertigo,” “North by Northwest,” “Psycho,” and “The Birds.”
 A sublime streak of films that could match up with Coppola’s run.

 Terrence Malick has a more complicated case, but it should still count.
-He made “Badlands”, and “Days of Heaven” in the ‘70s then disappeared for 20 years before giving us “The Thin Red Line,” “The New World”, and “The Tree of Life” — that counts as five consecutive great films.
+He made “Badlands” and “Days of Heaven” in the ‘70s, then disappeared for 20 years before giving us “The Thin Red Line,” “The New World,” and “The Tree of Life” — that counts as five consecutive great films.

 How about Paul Thomas Anderson?
-A ‘97-’12 run that cemented his status as some kind of modern-day master with “Boogie Nights,” “Magnolia,” “Punch Drunk Love,” “There Will Be Blood” and “The Master.”
+A ‘97–‘12 run that cemented his status as some kind of modern-day master with “Boogie Nights,” “Magnolia,” “Punch-Drunk Love,” “There Will Be Blood,” and “The Master.”
 Over time, this streak of films will be seen as one of the most impressive ever assembled.

-I’d also mention the recent reappraisal of Steven Spielberg’s stunning run of aughts films (‘98-’02), the greatest streak of films he’s ever had: “Saving Private Ryan,” “Artificial Intelligence,” “Minority Report” and “Catch Me If You Can.”
+I’d also mention the recent reappraisal of Steven Spielberg’s stunning run from ‘98–‘02, the greatest streak of films he’s ever had: “Saving Private Ryan,” “A.I.
+Artificial Intelligence,” “Minority Report,” and “Catch Me If You Can.”
 Before then, Spielberg had released a handful of classics, but also some real streak-killing clunkers (“Hook,” “1941,” “Always”).

-I’m a devout fan of David Cronenberg’s ‘80s output, specifically “Videodrome,” “The Dead Zone,” “The Fly” and “Dead Ringers,” all released consecutively between 1983-1988.
-I’m also big on Charlie Chaplin (1925-1936): “The Gold Rush,” “The Circus,” “City Lights,” “Modern Times,” and “The Great Dictator.”
+I’m a devout fan of David Cronenberg’s ‘80s output, specifically “Videodrome,” “The Dead Zone,” “The Fly,” and “Dead Ringers,” all released consecutively between 1983–1988.
+I’m also big on Charlie Chaplin (1925–1936): “The Gold Rush,” “The Circus,” “City Lights,” “Modern Times,” and “The Great Dictator.”

-Akira Kurosawa is another filmmaker you could add to the list, he’s had a handful of four or five consecutive film streaks.
-I’m more prone to lean towards his run from ‘50- ‘57 (“Rashomon,” “Ikiru,” “Seven Samurai,” “I Live in Fear” and “Throne of Blood”).
+Akira Kurosawa is another filmmaker you could add to the list; he’s had a handful of four- or five-film consecutive streaks.
+I’m more prone to lean towards his run from ‘50–‘57 (“Rashomon,” “Ikiru,” “Seven Samurai,” “I Live in Fear,” and “Throne of Blood”).

 With that said, what Coppola accomplished in the ’70s is very hard to match.
 He defined an entire decade with those four films.
-The saddest part of it all is that, unlike the director’s mentioned above, he would never again be the same filmmaker after “Apocalypse Now” — a film that completely broke him as a man and as an artist.
+The saddest part of it all is that, unlike the directors mentioned above, he would never again be the same filmmaker after “Apocalypse Now” — a film that completely broke him as a man and as an artist.

 FOLLOW US!